The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Quantum Extremal Surfaces and Entanglement Islands

 As the coarse-grained entropy of the outgoing radiation increases, a stationary point of the generalized entropy $S_{\rm gen}$ can develop just inside the black-hole horizon $r_b$, marking the formation of an island whose interior lies beyond the horizon but whose entanglement wedge is contained within the static patch accessible to the observer.\footnote{In the two-dimensional reduction, the quantum extremal surface is a single spatial point $r_{\rm I}$ (or a pair of points on opposite sides of the Penrose diagram), so the ``island'' corresponds to the interval between this point and the observer’s region~$\mathcal R$.}

-At this point the dominant saddle in the path integral shifts from the no-island configuration to one that includes the island.
-This transition represents the de~Sitter analogue of a Page transition.
-Because both the anomaly-induced stress tensor and the Polyakov field are known analytically in our model, the framework is ideally suited to a fully analytic treatment of QES and the Page curve in multi-horizon spacetimes.
+At this point the dominant saddle in the path integral is expected to shift from the no- island configuration to one that includes the island.
+This transition represents the de Sitter analogue of a Page transition.
+Because both the anomaly-induced stress tensor and the Polyakov field are known analytically in our model, the framework is well suited to a more complete QES treatment of Page-like behavior in multi-horizon spacetimes.